 Dr. Wentzensen received an M.D. in 2000 and a Ph.D. in Applied Tumor Biology in 2007, both from the University of Heidelberg, Germany.
 He conducted research in molecular biology, molecular pathology, and molecular epidemiology at the Department of Surgery and at the Institute of Pathology, University of Heidelberg.
 He built a research group focusing on cervical cancer biomarker discovery and validation and established a diagnostic laboratory for cervical cancer screening.
 In 2009 he earned a Master of Science in Epidemiology from the University of Mainz, Germany.
 Dr. Wentzensen joined DCEG as a visiting fellow in 2007, became a tenure-track investigator in 2009, and was awarded scientific tenure by the NIH and appointed senior investigator in 2013.
-In 2015 he joined the Clinical Genetics Branch as Branch Deputy Director and founded the Clinical Epidemiology Unit (CEU).
+In 2015 he joined the Clinical Genetics Branch as Deputy Director and founded the Clinical Epidemiology Unit (CEU).
+In 2023, he assumed the role of principal investigator of the Connect for Cancer Prevention Study.

 Dr. Wentzensen’s research is focused on clinical epidemiology of gynecological cancers.
 His research has been highly recognized internationally.
 His medical doctorate thesis on human papillomavirus integration was awarded summa cum laude.
 He has received multiple research awards from the University of Heidelberg and several awards for presentations at international scientific meetings, including an AACR scholar-in-training award.
 Since joining DCEG, Dr. Wentzensen has won two intramural research awards, an NCI Director’s Intramural Innovation Award, two NIH Awards of Merit, a Research Highlights Award, two NCI Director's Awards, and the NCI Outstanding Mentor Award.